bonitasoft/bonita-doc/md/building-community-edition-from-source.md

-# Building Bonita BPM from source files
+# Build Bonita BPM from source files

-This page explains how to build Bonita BPM Community Edition from the source files.
+This page explains how to build Bonita BPM Community edition from the source files.

 You can download the sources of the Bonita BPM components from the [Bonitasoft source repository](https://github.com/bonitasoft).
 The source files are stored on GitHub.
-You are recommended to take a tagged version, so that you have a coherent set of sources.
+You are recommended to take a tagged version, so that you have a consistant set of sources.

-Bonita BPM Engine and Web components are compiled using [Maven](http://maven.apache.org/index.html).
+Bonita BPM Engine and Web (Portal) components are compiled using [Maven](http://maven.apache.org/index.html).
 Each source directory contains a configuration file, `pom.xml`.
 If you make any changes to the source file structure, to add, remove, or replace a source, update the POM file accordingly.
 Bonita BPM Studio components are built using [Tycho](http://eclipse.org/tycho/), which is an overlay of Maven.

 To build the product, you need the following: